Unity-Billal-mesloub/uBerscore/readme.md

 But do see:

-* [`Gruntfile.coffee`](https://github.com/anodynos/uBerscore/blob/master/Gruntfile.coffee) written with the wicked [uRequire](https://github.com/anodynos/uRequire) configuration, that builds uBerscore's modules in a number of ways, with the most DRY config ever.
+* [`Gruntfile.coffee`](https://github.com/Unity-Billal-mesloub/uBerscore/blob/main/Gruntfile.coffee) written with the wicked [uRequire](https://github.com/Unity-Billal-mesloub/uRequire) configuration, that builds uBerscore's modules in a number of ways, with the most DRY config ever.

-Note: [uBerscore-dev.js](https://github.com/anodynos/uBerscore/blob/master/build/dist/uberscore-dev.js) and its minified brother are running on the WEB (both with AMD and as plain `<script/>`) and in nodejs through the single-file 'combined' conversion [uRequire](https://github.com/anodynos/uRequire) with no other dependencies (but 'lodash').
+Note: [uBerscore-dev.js](https://github.com/Unity-Billal-mesloub/uBerscore/blob/main/build/dist/uberscore-dev.js) and its minified brother are running on the WEB (both with AMD and as plain `<script/>`) and in nodejs through the single-file 'combined' conversion [uRequire](https://github.com/Unity-Billal-mesloub/uRequire) with no other dependencies (but 'lodash').

-* [`blending/Blender`](https://github.com/anodynos/uBerscore/blob/master/source/code/blending/Blender.coffee) that powers [uRequire](https://github.com/anodynos/uRequire)'s versatile [configuration deriving](http://urequire.org/masterdefaultsconfig.coffee#deriving) to get some ideas.
+* [`blending/Blender`](https://github.com/Unity-Billal-mesloub/uBerscore/blob/main/source/code/blending/Blender.coffee) that powers [uRequire](https://github.com/Unity-Billal-mesloub/uRequire)'s versatile [configuration deriving](http://urequire.org/masterdefaultsconfig.coffee#deriving) to get some ideas.

-* The wicked [`isEquals/isIquals/isExact/isLike`](https://github.com/anodynos/uBerscore/blob/master/source/code/objects/isEqual.coffee), that adds options to `_.isEqual`
+* The wicked [`isEquals/isIquals/isExact/isLike`](https://github.com/Unity-Billal-mesloub/uBerscore/blob/main/source/code/objects/isEqual.coffee), that adds options to `_.isEqual`

-# License
-The MIT License

-Copyright (c) 2012 Angelos Pikoulas (agelos.pikoulas@gmail.com)

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following
-conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.